 The anticipated below-normal rainfall during mid- and late-winter may lead to water scarcity, particularly in the Eastern Cape, Limpopo, and Northern Cape where dams are at critical storage levels.
 There is a high risk of flooding in the south-eastern regions, covering KwaZulu-Natal, due to the expected above-normal rainfall during early- and late-winter.
-The expected above normal temperatures across the country are not likely to increase the demand for heating except for the central and southern parts of the country, where the anticipated below-normal temperatures are likely to increase the heating demand.
+The expected above-normal temperatures across the country are not likely to increase the demand for heating.
 Relevant decision-makers should take note of the above-mentioned potential outcomes and advise the affected businesses and communities accordingly.